goktug97/goktug97.github.io/_posts/2020-06-18-new-strategy-for-differential-evolution.markdown

 # A Dynamically Scaled Strategies

-In this strategy difference is calculated as scaled distances of 2 random individuals to the current individual.
+In these strategies, difference is calculated as scaled distances of 2 random individuals to the current individual.
 For scaling, rank transformed rewards are used similar to Salimans, Tim, et al., 2017.
 But rank transformed rewards are between -1.0 and 1.0 instead of -0.5 and 0.5, so that, if two randomly chosen individuals are the best and the worst, the difference will be the same as `best1bin` or `rand1bin` strategy.

 $$diff = rank\\_transform(r0\\\_reward) * (r0 - current) + rank\\_transform(r1\\\_reward) * (r1 - current)$$
 $$mutation\\\_vector = best + mutation\\\_factor * diff$$